We give you 10 great ideas for Day Trips in Malaga in autumn.

 Here in Malaga and the Costa del Sol, we have so many months of summer and endlessly blue skies, that we look forward to it when the temperatures finally drop a little to more bearable values and the skies offer impressive chromatic tonalities thanks to the appearance of the first clouds.

-Today we propose 10 daytrips to do in Malaga in autumn, which by the way is very far from the northern European autumn, as here we still have excellent temperatures even in the “middle of winter”, the ideal time to enjoy active and adventure tourism, discover Malaga or white villages of Arab origin … the choice is yours!
+Today we propose 10 day trips in Malaga in autumn, which by the way is very far from the northern European autumn, as here we still have excellent temperatures even in the “middle of winter”, the ideal time to enjoy active and adventure tourism, discover Malaga or white villages of Arab origin … The choice is yours!